itsee-birmingham/standalone_collation_editor/README.md

     - The return data for the function has changed (see description of service file above and details on special category lac readings **TODO where?**).
 To maintain previous behaviour wrap the array returned in earlier versions in a dictionary as the value for the key 'results'.
   - new optional functions ```prepareNormalisedString()``` and ```prepareDisplayString()```.
 These functions have been added to remove a hard coded action required from the early New Testament Greek implementation of the code.
 They are described fully in the optional services functions above.
 To maintain existing behaviour prepareNormalisedString should replace an underdot (\&#803;) with an underscore and prepareDisplayString the reverse.
 It is very unlikely that any projects will actually need this to be done unless unclear data is displayed with an underdot but stored in the database as an underscore.

+##### Optional changes

+  * extractWordsForHeader - also available in the project settings.
+This is used to extract the words for the header.
+This function was originally added so that special classes can be added to the words in the header of the collation editor if necessary and also to display additional uncollated text (ritual directions for MUYA for example) if required.
+The function will be given the list of tokens from the basetext of the data.
+It should return a list of words where each word is an array with two items, the first is the string representing the word (with any punctuation added into the string) and the second an optional class to be added to the word in the basetext which appears above the row of numbers.
+This can then be styled with css is required.
+If no class is required then the default can be used unless the word itself needs further manipulation.
+If you need to manipulate the word but do not need a class the second argument should be an empty string.

 ##### Changes to project settings

   - rules classes specified in project settings should use the key ```ruleClasses``` not ```regularisation_classes```.
 This bring them in line with the services equivalent.
 Both were supported for projects in earlier versions.

 * ensure that somewhere it is recorded how to specify functions such as sortWitnesses, prepareDisplay String etc in project settings (code for this has changed so essential it is done correctly now) include how to do it in services somewhere for good measure (might already be done)